 Making a crack about Lilah's miscarriage occasionally pops up.

-Changing the credits of other annotated materials as if they're also produced by Blind Ferret Entertainment.
+Changing the credits of other annotated videos as if they're also produced by Blind Ferret Entertainment.

 Ethan ends an episode asking Lilah "I still get laid tonight, right?"
 Up until sometime during Captain N, most episodes/series end with a male character repeating the question.

 "HORSE CUM!" — originally just a mondegreen — appears whenever something liquid splashes around, typically "water" colored unusually white.
 The annotation is guaranteed when that something gets on a character's face.

 "I fell for hours!" whenever someone is falling for a long time, especially after a Commercial Break Cliffhanger.
 It's also occasionally subverted with very short falls, where the annotation is along the lines of "I fell for— oh, never mind."